Step 1: Create Monitoring User

 $$ LANGUAGE sql VOLATILE SECURITY DEFINER;

-Then, connect to each database that you plan to monitor on this server as a superuser (or equivalent) and run the following to enable the collection of additional column statistics:
+Then, connect to each database that you plan to monitor on this server as a superuser (or equivalent) and run the following to enable the collection of additional column statistics and extended statistics:

 CREATE SCHEMA IF NOT EXISTS pganalyze;